mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ): KTable[Windowed[K], VR]
 ```

 The library defines many other stateful transformations.
 Please, refer to the [official documentation](https://kafka.apache.org/28/documentation/streams/developer-guide/dsl-api.html#stateful-transformations) that lists all of them.

 ## 6. Joining Streams

-In my opinion, the most important feature of the Kafka Streams library is the ability to join streams.
+In my opinion, the most essential feature of the Kafka Streams library is the ability to join streams.
 The Kafka team strongly supports the [duality between streams and database tables](https://docs.confluent.io/platform/current/streams/concepts.html#duality-of-streams-and-tables).
 To keep it simple, we can view a stream as the changelog of a database table, which primary keys are equal to the keys of the Kafka messages.

 Following this duality, we can think about records in a `KStream` as they are INSERT operations on a table.
 In fact, for the nature of a `KStream`, every message is different from any previous message.
 Instead, a `KTable` is an abstraction of a changelog stream, where each record represents an UPSERT: If the key is not present in the table, the record is equal to an INSERT, and an UPDATE otherwise.

-With these concepts in mind, it's easier for us to accept the existence of a join operation between Kafka Streams.
+With these concepts in mind, it's easier for us to accept the existence of joins between Kafka Streams.

-As we already said, joins are stateful operation, which means they require a state store to execute.
+As we already said, joins are stateful operations, requiring a state store to execute.

 ### 6.1.
 Joining a `KStream` and a `KTable`

-The easiest kind of joins is between a `KStream` and a `KTable`.
+The most accessible kind of join is between a `KStream` and a `KTable`.
 The join operation is on the keys of the messages.
 The broker has to ensure that the data is co-partitioned.
 To go deeper into co-partitioning, please refer to [Joining](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html#joining).
-To put it simply, if data of two topics are co-partitioned, than the Kafka broker can ensure the joining message resides on the same node of the cluster, avoiding shuffling of messages between nodes.
+To put it simply, if data of two topics are co-partitioned, then the Kafka broker can ensure the joining message resides on the same node of the cluster, avoiding shuffling of messages between nodes.

-Returning to our main example, imagine we want to join the orders stream, which is indexed by `UserId`, with the table containing the discount profile of each user:
+Returning to our leading example, imagine we want to join the orders stream, which is indexed by `UserId`, with the table containing the discount profile of each user:

 ```scala
 val ordersWithUserProfileStream: KStream[UserId, (Order, Profile)] =